- What is scale in music?

 Composers like Lasso, Giovanni Pierluigi da Palestrina, and Josquin des Prez were the first ones to use the different modes in their compositions to add emotional touch.

-How to apply Musical Modes in Singing?
+How to apply Musical Modes Scales in Singing?

 You can also try reciprocating and later improvising the singers sing each mode in their song.
 Once you get a grip on how to use a musical mode in song, try writing 4 or 5 phrases and try composing a tune in the said mode.
 You can also experiment using different musical modes for the same set of the phrases.
 You will be able to feel the difference in mood and its emotions.

-Examples of Modes of Musical Scales
+Examples of Modes of Scales in Music

 Ionian Mode- Joy to the World or ‘Happy Birthday to you’